mapbox/mason/scripts/llvm/base/README.md

 - Edit the `script.sh` inside the directory of the new package you just created, e.g. from the example above `./scripts/llvm/6.0.0/script.sh`
 - Override the `setup_base_tools` function with something like this https://github.com/mapbox/mason/blob/libzip-1.5.1/scripts/llvm/7.0.0/script.sh#L12-L27.
 This is where you tell mason to grab LLVM directly from http://llvm.org/git/llvm.git.
 Note: You can also specify a gitsha with `get_llvm_project` and this is currently being considered to become the recommended way of getting a dev version of LLVM since it is reproducible and easier to debug later.

-#### Follow Step 5 and 6 above in the publishing a new package section
+#### Step 4: Follow Steps 5 and 7 above in the publishing a new package section

 Following steps 5 and 6 above cover: